AI course builder for instant online courses | HeyGen

 Why HeyGen is the best AI course builder

-HeyGen automates course production end to end using intelligent script drafting, AI video generation, and localisation so organisations create consistent training at scale.
+HeyGen automates course production end to end using intelligent script drafting, AI video generation, and localization so organizations create consistent training at scale.
 Produce instructor-led lessons, microlearning, and assessments with less effort and cost.

 Generate full course drafts from documents or links in minutes.
 HeyGen writes scripts, composes scenes, and produces narrated lesson videos so you skip filming, editing, and long production cycles, leveraging AI course creator capabilities.